-Paul McManus brings over 30 years of industry experience into the classroom as an award-winning member of the faculty at the School of Management at Boston University.
-He is a Senior Lecturer in the Strategy & Innovation department where his teaches courses in corporate strategy, disruptive innovation & emergent strategy, entrepreneurship, globalization and sustainable development.
-His current interests relate to interdisciplinary innovation, platform-based startups and multi-stakeholder ecosystems for sustainable development.
+I bring over 30 years of industry experience into the classroom as an award-winning member of the faculty at the School of Management at Boston University as a Senior Lecturer in the Strategy & Innovation department.
+I teach a wide range of courses at the undergraduate, graduate and executive levels in corporate strategy, disruptive innovation & emergent strategy, entrepreneurship, globalization and sustainable development.

-In addition, he is a Fellow and Member of the Faculty Advisory Board at the Frederick S. Pardee Center for the Study of the Longer-Range Future, an advisor to the Initiative on Cities and the faculty advisor for the undergraduate and graduate chapters of Net Impact
+In addition, I am is a Fellow and Member of the Faculty Advisory Board at the Frederick S. Pardee Center for the Study of the Longer-Range Future, an advisor to the Initiative on Cities and the faculty advisor for the undergraduate and graduate chapters of Net Impact

 McManus also serves on the Advisory Boards of several entrepreneurial incubators/accelerators in the Boston area including: the New England Clean Energy Council, (NECEC), the New England Cleantech Open (NE-CTO), Greentown Labs, the Artesian Asylum, Smarter in the City, and is a judge/mentor for MassChallenge.